Nonstationary Reinforcement Learning with Linear Function Approximation: Introduction

 The rest of the paper is organized as follows.
-After introducing some notations, Sec.~\ref{sec:pf} presents our problem definition.
-Sec.~\ref{sec:reg_lb} establishes the minimax regret lower bound for nonstationary linear MDPs.
-Sec.~\ref{sec:alg1} and Sec.~\ref{sec:alg2} present our algorithms \texttt{LSVI-UCB-Restart}, \texttt{Ada-LSVI-UCB-Restart} and their dynamic regret bounds.
-Sec.~\ref{sec:exp} shows our experiment results.
-Sec.~\ref{sec:conclusion} concludes the paper and discusses some future directions.
+Section~\ref{sec:pf} presents our problem definition.
+Section~\ref{sec:reg_lb} establishes the minimax regret lower bound for nonstationary linear MDPs.
+Section~\ref{sec:alg1} and Section~\ref{sec:alg2} present our algorithms \texttt{LSVI-UCB-Restart}, \texttt{Ada-LSVI-UCB-Restart} and their dynamic regret bounds.
+Section~\ref{sec:exp} shows our experiment results.
+Section~\ref{sec:conclusion} concludes the paper and discusses some future directions.
 All detailed proofs can be found in Appendices.